020 <2.02> The Arrival

 Mistake: While Richard starts chatting with the Globe employees in the wide angle shot, Herb Talmadge is seen in the background in his office talking on the phone with his legs up on the desk.
 As Richard continues talking, Talmadge swings his legs off the desk and hangs up the phone.
 In the subsequent close-up of Richard, Talmadge does the same thing in the background again.

-This is a mistake caused by the particular close-up filming technique — check # 011 (Lance and Lori) for details.
+This is a mistake caused by the particular close-up filming technique — check # 001 (Chase and Maggie at the Gioberti Family Cemetery) for details.

 The filming location for the Globe offices is the Los Angeles Law Center in Downtown L.A. near the Los Angeles Times.
 From Talmadge's office, the historic Higgins Building is visible (filmed towards east).